-Planning Policy Guidance Note 3: Housing asked local authorities to make more efficient use of land.
-Paragraph 58 states that local authorities should seek housing developments between 30 and 50 dwellings per hectare and an even greater intensity of development at places with good public transport accessibility such as town centre locations or along good quality transport corridors.
+The revised Planning Policy Statement 3: Housing, asks local authorities to make more efficient and effective use of land.
+Paragraph 47 states that local authorities may wish to set out a range of densities across the plan area rather than one broad density range.
+Policy DC3 of the Chelmsford Core Strategy and Development Control Policies DPD seeks housing densities of 50 dwellings per hectare within the Borough's urban areas and 30 dwellings per hectare elsewhere.
 The following diagram acts as an indicator to determine the intensity of housing developments in Chelmsford Borough.

-In 2008/2009 60% of all new residential developments in Chelmsford achieved a density of over 30 dwellings per hectare.
-The number of dwellings completed at a density of less than 30 dwellings per hectare has increased from 23.2% to 40% over the year.
+In 2009/2010 47% of new residential developments in Chelmsford achieved a density of over 30 dwellings per hectare.
+The number of dwellings completed at a density of less than 30 dwellings per hectare has increased from 40% to 53% over the year.

-Figure 4 New Residential Densities 2008/2009
+Figure 4 New Residential Densities 2009/2010

-Chelmsford Borough Council will seek to grant planning permission for residential schemes that have a housing density greater than 30 dwellings per hectare.
+Chelmsford Borough Council will seek to grant planning permission for residential schemes that have a housing density greater than 30 dwellings per hectare